Philosophy and Goals

 - Systems-based practice

 Our comprehensive system of supervision and evaluation gives residents continuous feedback so that they can grow and monitor their progress.
-In addition, we have fully implemented the 2011 ACGME requirements for duty hours, and have been ahead of the curve in terms of education in quality improvement.
+In 2013 we began preparing to implement the ACGME's next accreditation system, including Milestones.
+We began evaluating our residents based on the Milestones in July, 2014.

 In addition to the six core competencies, psychiatry residents must become competent in the practice of psychotherapy.
 Our residents get extensive exposure to the theory of psychotherapy and have ample opportunity to develop their psychotherapy skills.
 Particular psychotherapy emphases include:

 - Interpersonal psychotherapy (IPT)